Search by name, year or event

 King James I ( 1603 - 1625 )

-1603 - James VI of Scotland becomes King James I of England, Scotland, and Ireland after the death of Elizabeth I.
+1603 - James VI of Scotland becomes King James I of England, Scotland, and Ireland after the death of Elizabeth I uniting the thrones of Scotland and England.

 1603 - The Millenary Petition is presented to James I. It expresses Puritan desires for reforms to the Church of England.

-1603 - Plot against James I to set Arabella Stuart on the English throne.
+1603 - Plot against James to set his cousin Arabella Stuart on the throne.
 Sir Walter Raleigh is implicated and imprisoned.

 1604 - The Somerset House Peace Conference results in peace between England and Spain.